IBMStreams/vscode-ide/README.md

 #### Toolkits

 The IBM Streams product toolkits are bundled with this package.
-If your Streams applications use additional toolkits, you must copy them to a folder on your workstation.
+If your Streams applications use additional toolkits, you must copy them to a folder or multiple folders on your workstation.
 Note that each toolkit must contain a `toolkit.xml` file in order in order to be included.
-Then, execute the `Set IBM Streams Toolkits Path` command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface) and enter your path.
+Then, execute the `Set IBM Streams Toolkits Path` command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface) and enter the paths to your directories, comma or semicolon separated, containing the toolkits.

 ## Features